PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 This recipe uses the code from the first recipe in this Chapter, *Building a single Container*.

-If we haven't already done so, we'll need to build the the `adderservice` image:
+If we haven't already done so, we'll need to build the `adderservice` image:

 ```sh
 $ cd micro/adderservice